gabryBussone/CODE4DREAM/README.md

    - Ensure you have a Leap Motion and Unity installed on your computer.

 2. **Access the GitHub repository**:
-   - Visit the CODE4DREAM repository on GitHub at [insert repository address].
+   - Visit the CODE4DREAM repository on GitHub at [https://github.com/gabryBussone/CODE4DREAM].

 3. **Download the game**:
    - On the main repository page, locate the "Clone or download" button and click on it.